zhouyiheng11/augmenting-non-collabrative-dialog/README.md

 ./finite_state_machine/wfst_train/persuasion/intent_wfst_persuasion_train is an example input file.
 Each line represents a sequence of dialog acts within one dialog session.
 They are separated by space.

 ### Train FST
+Go to ./finite_state_machine/speech_tools and type "make" to compile necessary components for training.
 ./finite_state_machine/wfst_train/do_wfst_persuasion is the script to train FST.
 1).
 Change WFST_BUILD and WFST_TRAIN accordingly.
 2).
 Change line 10 to be your input file path